-The VA company takes care of remitting their pay and benefits.
+In most cases, the VA company takes care of remitting their compensation and benefits.
 There’s also more accountability when you hire through a VA company because they screen, train, and monitor the VAs.

 There are also VAs that operate as independent contractors.
-When you engage with freelance VAs, you need to spend some time negotiating their rates and work hours.
+However, when you engage with freelance VAs, you need to spend some time negotiating their rates and work hours.

 Freelance or company-based—what’s a better experience?
-Learn more about the differences between VA companies and freelancers.
+Learn more about the differences between VA companies and freelancers here!

 How Can Virtual Assistants Boost Productivity?